garth/cerebral-module-ui-driver/README.md

-# ui-driver
+# cerebral-module-ui-driver

-The ui-driver is helper that simplifies the connecting of [material-components](http://garth.github.io/material-components) (React form components) or [snabbdom-material](http://garth.github.io/snabbdom-material) (snabbdom form components) to [cerebral](http://www.cerebraljs.com/).
-It automates signals, validation, i18n and more to simplify and reduce repetative code in React and snabbdom form components.
+cerebral-module-ui-driver is the glue that connects your [cerebral](http://www.cerebraljs.com/) immutable data to any jsx style UI library including react, snabbdom and others.
+It automates signals, type casting and async validation to simplify and reduce boilerplate code in your UI components and keep your UI layer pure.

 ## Overview